Sebastianhju/Runeterra-5e/2.0/Uncommons.md

 - 800 Gold
 - Minigun

 **Charging up**: Whenever you make an attack with Pow Pow you gain a stack of **Zap!**, up to a maximum of 6 stacks.
-For every other stack of **Zap!**, you get a +1 bonus to attack rolls with Pow Pow.
+For every third stack of **Zap!**, you get a +1 bonus to attack rolls with Pow Pow.
 While at 6 stack, you can make another attack as a part of the attack action when using Pow Pow.
 If you don't make an attack with Pow Pow during your turn, you loose two stacks of **Zap!**.

-**Windup:**_Whenever you make an attack with a windup weapon, you gain a stack of firepower up to a maximum of six stacks.
+**Windup:**_Whenever you make an attack with a windup weapon, you gain a stack of firepower up to a maximum of 6 stacks.
 For every other stack of firepower the weapon gains an additional damage dice to their attacks.
 If you don´t make an attack with the windup weapon on your turn, you loose two stacks._

 ---